 These three mixtures plus the concrete are the main things that are required when we build with cement, of course, for those people that do not know how the different materials look like, is still hard to understand the hole procedure, but if they read a few times what we have said, they should have a fair idea of what we are talking about.
 Anyhow, I have described several things already, but I think that I need to describe how to mix mortar with lime only, as it was done in the old days and here I am not talking just hydrated lime that you can buy at the hardware store, but I am talking about quick-lime as it comes from the kiln and slacked lime.

 Lime use in building etc.

 Quick-Lime and slacked or hydrated lime

-Today when we talk about lime we see a bag of white powder that we buy at the hardware store, we know that we can use this powder to replace some cement in some cases when we make mortar, but we don’t seem to know much more than that, But lime is a lot more than just a white powder in a bag, because lime is one of those materials that has been and is being used a lot in many ways, its’ largest use is in making mortar for the master builders, but it has many other uses also.
-So first of all let us talk about lime and where it comes from, so that we would be able to understand a few things about lime process and its several uses, of course here we are mainly interested about its use in the building industry for making mortar etc. But there is a lot more to say about lime, but before we do that let us check out how the Wikipedia explains quick-lime etc. Where you can find a lot of information about lime if you care to know all you need to do is click on the links therein.
+Today when we talk about lime, we see a bag of white powder that we buy at the hardware store, we know that we can use this powder to replace some cement when we make mortar, but we don’t know much more than that, But lime is a lot more than just a white powder in a bag, because lime is one of those materials that has been and is being used a lot in many ways, its’ largest use is in making mortar for the master builders, but it has other uses also.
+So, let us talk about lime and where it comes from, so that we can understand things about lime and its several uses, of course, here we are mainly interested about its use in the building industry for making mortar etc. But there is more to say about lime, but before we do that let us check out how the Wikipedia explains quick lime etc. Where you can find a lot of information about lime if you care to know, click on the links.

 From the Wikipedia: